Ice Apple: Uses, Benefits, Side Effects and More!

 You should consult a physician before taking herbal supplements.
 Do not change or discontinue your ongoing medicine with any herbal or Ayurvedic preparations without consulting a physician.

 In my experience, incorporating different parts of the plant, like leaves, bark, and roots, into your diet can provide disease prevention and overall health benefits.
-These plant components contain valuable substances such as polyphenols, vitamins, minerals, and proteins that have positive effects on our well-being.
+These plant components contain valuable substances, such as polyphenols, vitamins, minerals, and proteins, that have a positive effect on our well-being3.
 Including them in your meals can contribute to a healthier lifestyle and potentially help prevent certain diseases.

 Dr. Smita Barode, B.A.M.S, M.S.

-Ice apple may be safe when eaten in a small amount.
+Ice apple may be safe when eaten in small amounts.
 However, general precautions must be followed.

 There is not enough scientific information about the interaction between ice apple and other drugs.
 However, one should not assume that there are no interactions at all.